rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

     }
 ~~~

-   If extensibility of enumerated values is required, then the
+   If distributed extensibility or hierarchical organization of enumerated values is required, then the
    "identityref" data type SHOULD be used instead of an enumeration or
    other built-in type.